kimhegg/SimpleAddSkipper/README.md

 # SimpleAddSkipper
-A simple "adblocker"
+Simple "adblocker"

-tv2 and dagbladet: remove adds
+tv2 and dagbladet: skip adds
-VG: Was not able to remove it completely.
+VG: Was not able to skip it completely.
 Instead of watching the whole sequence of adds (30 seconds or so), its fast forwarded in 1 second.

 Saves time, saves life.